yaramohajerani/spatial-climate-ABM/README.md

 - **Inventory Management**: Finished goods inventory with independent input tracking per supplier
 - **Dynamic Pricing**:
   - Learned price aggressiveness scales adjustments (0.5-1.5× multiplier)
-  - If households bought nothing and inventory exists, prices are cut sharply (escalating with repeated no-sales) and clamped to an affordability cap (~25% of avg household money)
+  - If there are zero sales from anyone and inventory exists, prices are cut sharply (escalating with repeated no-sales) and clamped to an affordability cap (~25% of avg household money)
   - Scarcity pricing: +5% when no recent production and low inventory
   - Supply-demand: +2% when inventory < 0.5× recent production, -2% when > 3×
   - Cash-flow pricing only raises prices when households are actually buying